Coonawarra Wine Region is mostly Cabernet Sauvignon but there's more...

 Penola is the only town of any size here.
 Coonawarra itself is little more than a dot on the map but it does have an attractive rail siding.

-There are a couple of dozen wineries with Cellar doors so the region is well worth an extended visit.
-The box below will give you quick access to the best accommodation deals in the region.
+There are a couple of dozen wineries with cellar door tasting and sales so the region is well worth an extended visit.

 You can use this space promote your winery or wine based business.